ibraheemdev/go-chat/hub/README.md

 Clients send requests to the hub using the `register`, `unregister` and `broadcast` channels.

-The hub registers clients by adding the client pointer as a key in the `clients` map.
+When a client registers to the hub, it checks if the room sent by the client exists in the `rooms` map.
+If it doesn't the hub registers the room by adding the room's name as a key in the map.
+The room then registers the client by adding the client pointer as a key in the `clients` map.
 The map value is always true.

 The unregister code is a little more complicated.
 In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.
+If the room's `client` map is empty, then the room is deleted from the hub's `rooms` map.

-The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
+The hub handles messages by looping over the registered clients in the room and sending the message to the client's `send` channel.
 If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
-In this case, the hub unregisters the client and closes the websocket.
+In this case, the hub unregisters the client and closes the websocket, and closes the room if it is empty.

 ### Client